• Skip to main content

 January 9, 2018 by Sarah Verbiest

 The Jordan Institute for Families was launched in 1996 by Michael Jordan and the Jordan family in honor of their mother, Mrs. Delores Jordan.
-Mrs. Jordan not only raised 5 […]
+Mrs. Jordan not only raised 5 very successful children, she has been and remains a very committed change agent – driving towards impact and using her influence and talent to help […]

 Aiming Higher